WoWAnalyzer/server/README.md

 #### Installing new dependencies
 Either:
 - Add it to package.json and run `docker-compose up --build -d`
-- `docker-compose exec server npm install --save new-dependency`
+- `docker-compose exec server yarn add new-dependency`

 ### Combining with the SPA dev server